th2-net/th2-codec/README.md

 During decoding codec must replace each raw message in a message group with a parsed one by decoding raw message's content

-> **NOTE**: codec can replace raw message with a parsed message followed by a several raw messages
+> **NOTE**: codec can replace raw message with a parsed message followed by several raw messages
 > (e.g. when a codec decodes only a transport layer it can produce a parsed message for the transport layer and several raw messages for its payload)

 # Configuration